The people who cannot look away

 Online consultations: high demand, high standards

 Over 70% feel that vet services in their country leave something to be desired.
-At the same time, 86% said they'd be open to online consultations.
-What would make or break it, according to 78% of volunteers and 75% of concerned citizens, is quality rather than price.
+At the same time, 87% said they'd be open to online consultations.
+What would make or break it, according to 79% of volunteers and 75% of the rest, is quality rather than price.
 96% said they wouldn't want to pay more than €50.
 Most people see this kind of service as a complement - helpful for second opinions or urgent questions, rather than a replacement for in-person visits.